 Carol K. Pforzheimer Student Fellowships

 Carol K. Pforzheimer Student Fellowships provide funding to Harvard undergraduates to do research in the Schlesinger Library's collections.
 Harvard Radcliffe Institute’s Schlesinger Library is committed to supporting students to pursue their own research.
-Applications for this grant are currently being accepted.
-All applications must be received by February 26, 2023 at 11:59 PM ET.More on Carol K. Pforzheimer Student Fellowships
+Applications for this grant cycle are no longer being accepted.
+The 2023–2024 application cycle will open on October 23, 2023, at 12 AM ET.More on Carol K. Pforzheimer Student Fellowships

 Graduate Student Fellowships

-PhD candidates at all Harvard faculties who plan to finish writing their dissertation in 2022–2023 are invited to apply.
+PhD candidates at all Harvard faculties who plan to finish writing their dissertation in the next academic year are invited to apply.
 Graduate student fellows participate in the Radcliffe Institute Fellowship Program by attending all weekly fellows’ talks and lunches and are invited, though not required, to present their own work in a talk to the fellows.
-We are no longer accepting applications for the 2021–2022 academic year.More on Graduate Student Fellowships
+We are no longer accepting applications for the 2023–2024 academic year.More on Graduate Student Fellowships

 Radcliffe Institute Public Art Competition

 The Radcliffe Institute Public Art Competition (RIPAC) is opened to all undergraduate and graduate students currently enrolled in a Harvard degree program.
 The student or design teams who submit the winning design proposal will receive an $8,000 honorarium and up to $10,000 in funding for the fabrication and installation of the work.
 We welcome proposals that connect the arts with the Institute’s focus areas in climate change; law, education, and justice; and legacies of slavery.
 Proposals that reflect Radcliffe’s unique history and institutional legacy, that center on women, gender, and society, or that draw on the Schlesinger Library’s rich collections, are also of strong interest to the review committee.
-The deadline to apply is 5 PM ET on January 27, 2023.More on RIPAC
+We are no longer accepting applications for the 2022–2023 academic year.More on RIPAC

 Conduct Research with Faculty and Fellows